Mixed-precision iterative refinement for low-rank Lyapunov equations: Introduction

+where S is positive semidefinite.
 The coefficient matrix $A$ being Hurwitz implies that the solution $X$ is symmetric positive semidefinite and hence the factorization $X=ZZ^T$ (or $X=ZYZ^T$) exists.
 The class of equations given in~\eqref{eq:lyap} plays a crucial role in numerous applications in control theory~\cite{liwh04}, system balancing~\cite{lhpw87},~\cite{pesi82}, and model reduction~\cite{babe08},~\cite{moor81}.
-The larger dimension $n$ of the equation arising from practical settings can be of order $10^5$ or beyond~\cite{bekq11}.
+The dimension $n$ of the equation arising from practical settings can be of order $10^5$ or beyond~\cite{bekq11}.
 For such large-scale Lyapunov equations, iterative solvers are typically preferred for finding an approximated solution, since factorization-based methods become unduly expensive in terms of both computational overhead and memory storage.

 The critical importance of the low-rank Lyapunov equation in many applications has spurred extensive amount of literature devoted to the computation of its solution.
 Taking advantage of the numerically low-rank property of the solution~\cite{asz02}, \cite{koma88}, iterative schemes for solving~\eqref{eq:lyap} typically iterate on tall-and-skinny (or short-and-fat) low-rank factors of an approximated solution; these mainly include the method based on rational iterations for the matrix sign function~\cite{bequ99}, the low-rank alternating direction implicit (LR-ADI) method~\cite{blp08},~\cite{penz00}, and projection-type methods based on Krylov subspaces~\cite{jaka94},~\cite{jbri06},~\cite{simo07}; see~\cite{simo16} for a survey.
 The idea of seeking factored solutions to matrix equations can be traced back to Hammarling~\cite{hamm82}, who exploited it for solving stable and non-negative definite Lyapunov equations.